order

 An order event is identified by its type order and an additional order property containing specific information about the products being ordered.
 This property must have the id of the order in your shop system and a lines property, containing a list of ordered items.

-Duplicate order events will be filtered on our server-side so you do not have to implement anything to solve that.
+Duplicate order events will be deduplicated using the order.id - you do not have to implement anything to prevent sending the order tracking event of an order multiple times.